-The Four Best Ways to Develop Leaders in Your Organization, with Bill McDermott, Host of ProfitSense
+The X Factor in Leadership, with Bill McDermott, Host of ProfitSense

-In this commentary from a recent episode of ProfitSense, Bill discusses the four best ways to develop leaders in your organization.
+In this commentary from a recent episode of ProfitSense, Bill shares the story of a CEO he considers to have the X factor in leadership.

 Bill’s commentary was taken from this episode of ProfitSense.